IBM/vpc-vmware-cloud-foundation/README.md

   }
 }
 ```

+Note.
+Provisioning VPC file shares is not yet available in the public version of IBM Cloud terraform plugin.

 The ESXI image type is the same across all Bare Metal servers and is described as follows: